My email address is .

 Late in 1999 I gave up all resistance and fully joined the internet hype.
 And I guess, a few months of TCL development for the Vignette CMS give you a sense of appreciation for Java and J2EE.
 (In all fairness, Vignette have moved on since those days.)
 It was a great time and we delivered many beautiful B2C websites; even arts projects.
 In any case, we were in the new economy, the dot com bubble.
 Soon, I realised that this was not meant to last and I found myself having to decide between small web shops with cool but technically boring projects and IT departments of large corporations.
 A decision I could not make as I love technology and the drive and excitement of small companies.

-After a break in 2002 a good friend of mine introduced me to the solution of my dilemma: A boutique consultancy that specialises in the “heavy stuff”, a company that runs a Geek Night.
-And this pretty much brings you to what I’m up to now.
+After a break in 2002 a good friend of mine introduced me to the solution of my dilemma: A boutique consultancy specialised in the “heavy stuff”, a company that runs a Geek Night.
+And this pretty much brings you to what I'm up to now.